Product Quantity | Discount | Price per Unit |

 You’ll get a printable certificate suitable for framing & a digital badge to show PROOF on LinkedIn, websites & emails of your industry skills, and/or use when you’re applying to jobs.

-How can I access my certification course?
+How can I access my cannabis industry certification?

 Absolutely!
 Our accreditation varies, with recognition from entities like Alaska’s Marijuana Control Board and Illinois Department of Financial and Professional Regulation, among others.
 While our content is crafted to be globally relevant, proficiency in English is essential.
 We’re always expanding our accredited courses in collaboration with industry experts.